Liz Truss’s 10 worst gaffes and awkward moments

-Liz Truss: 10 of Tory leadership favourite’s biggest gaffes and awkward moments
+Liz Truss: 10 of the new prime minister’s biggest gaffes and awkward moments

-From Brexit U-turns to forgetting where she is, we bring you the moments Ms Truss would likely rather forget
+From Brexit U-turns to forgetting where she is, we bring you the moments Britain’s new leader would probably much rather forget

-Liz Truss now seems all but confirmed to take on the role of Britain’s new prime minister during what looks to be one of its most difficult periods in decades.
+Liz Truss has just been confirmed as Britain’s new prime minister, succeeding Boris Johnson as leader during what looks like being one of the most difficult periods in UK politics for decades.

+After seeing off ex-chanellor Rishi Sunak following eight weeks of drawn-out campaigning, the former foreign secretary enters 10 Downing Street facing a host of crises all in play at once, with no issue more pressing than addressing the runaway cost of energy bills as autumn approaches.

-But she hasn’t always made the most convincing case for her aptitude to hold a job that favours those with initiative and quick wit.
+But she has not always made the most convincing case for her aptitude, especially given that the top job is one that often requires initiative and quick wit.

-In successive ministerial posts leading to her most recent stint as foreign secretary, she has never been too many words away from embarrassing herself, her party or her country.
+In successive ministerial posts leading to her most recent stint leading the Foreign Office, she has never been too many words away from embarrassing herself, her party or her country.

 No second referendum

-Ms Truss was a Remainer who changed her tune when she came to serve in a government resigned to trying anything it could to push Brexit through parliament.
+Ms Truss was a Remainer who changed her tune when she came to serve in a government that was resigned to trying anything it could to push Brexit through Parliament.

 When that process dragged on for years without progress, calls grew for a second referendum on EU membership.
 In an interview with LBC’s Eddie Mair, Ms Truss was caught out when trying to dispute the case for another vote.